-Lead gen forms has generally higher conversion rates because it allows a user to submit a form for an offer directly within the LinkedIn feed without going to another website.
+Lead gen forms have generally higher conversion rates because they allows a user to submit a form for an offer directly within the LinkedIn feed without going to another website.
 Generally, offers that work best are gated assets like whitepapers and ebooks that target a ToFu (top of the funnel) of MoFu (middle of the funnel) audience.

 The form will also auto-fill any information associated with the user’s account (such as name, email, job title, etc.).
 Leads can be synced directly to major CRMs and automation platforms such as Hubspot.
 You can then continue to follow up with the leads who submit the form with nurture emails and retargeting ads.
 To learn more about how to create nurture email campaigns that convert, check out this blog with a free template.

 Video is changing the way people shop and make purchasing decisions.
 Here are some must-know video marketing stats:

 - 82% of all internet traffic will consist of video by 2022 (Cisco)